 No matter where I am, on Sundays, I enjoy tinkering in the kitchen and cooking a few staples for the week, which includes turning out a make-ahead breakfast, preferably one that can double as a snack.
 I came up this, a clafoutis-meets-Dutch baby baked pancake recipe.
 It keeps well for days, doesn’t crumble in transport, is very snackable, and, if you serve it with sweetened cream or ice cream, can stand in as dessert.

-For me, a hot coffee in hand and a slice of this fudgy, apple pie-inspired, damp gingerbread cake-textured pancake with a big dollop of yogurt, makes even the dullest fall morning feel warm and cozy.
+For me, a hot coffee in hand and a slice of this apple pie-inspired, magic custard cake-leaning clafoutis makes even the dullest fall morning feel warm and cozy.

 Going back to the fact that I’m working on setting up my kitchen, I developed this recipe using weight measurements.
 For best results, please use a kitchen scale; if you don’t own one, try this measurement converter (I can’t promise perfection, but I’ll update this recipe in the future with my dry measures!).

-Spiced Spelt, Apple, and Brown Butter Baked Pancake (Sheet Pan Pancake)
+Spiced Spelt, Apple, and Brown Butter Clafoutis Recipe

-Breakfast, dessert, coffee, tea–this baked pancake, with the texture of a Dutch baby pancake recipe crossed with a clafoutis, using wholesome spelt flour, is made for any time of day.
-A sheet pan pancake recipe made round.
+Breakfast, dessert, coffee, tea–this easy clafoutis recipe, with the texture of a baked Dutch baby pancake crossed with a tender magic custard cake, using wholesome spelt flour, is made for any time of day.
 The batter is spiced with warming cinnamon, cloves, and nutmeg, and enriched with brown butter.
 Milk, eggs, and a whisper of flour hold it all together.
-A dollop of yogurt is my preferred way to enjoy this epic, shareable pancake.
+A dollop of yogurt is my preferred way to enjoy this epic, shareable clafoutis.

 Total Time: 35 minutes